huangleiBuaa/LayerwiseCA/README.md

 This code is for the following paper:

-**Layer-wise Conditioning  Analysis in Exploring the Learning Dynamics of DNNs.
+**Layer-wise Conditioning  Analysis in Exploring the Learning Dynamics of DNNs**

 Lei Huang, Dawei Yang, Bo Lang, Jia Deng